fleetdm/fleet/frontend/README.md

 ## Forms

-For details on creating a Kolide form visit the [Kolide Form Documentation](./components/forms/README.md).
+For details on creating a Fleet form visit the [Fleet Form Documentation](./components/forms/README.md).

 ## API Client

-For details on the Kolide API Client visit the [Kolide API Client Documentation](./kolide/README.md).
+For details on the Fleet API Client visit the [Fleet API Client Documentation](./kolide/README.md).